 Register internationally.
 International trademark registration is now available through the TEAS system.

 Pay the Registration Fee.
 There are three different types of trademark applications, ranging in price between $225 and $400.
 You must pay a separate fee for each product or service classification you are registering.
-For example, if you are trademarking a the title of a new series of books (like the "Dummies" books, for example), you would need separate registrations for printed books and e-books.
+For example, if you are trademarking the title of a new series of books (like the "Dummies" books, for example), you would need separate registrations for printed books and e-books.

 Include a Specimen

-A specimen (example of your trademark in use) must be included with your registration.
+A specimen (an example of your trademark in use) must be included with your registration.
 For example, you might include an advertisement or a label using the logo you want to trademark.